When digital signage first emerged, it came in the form of a basic television set with a VCR that boasted information about a product or sale.

-Greg Smart, co-founder of the 14-unit Slim Chickens based in Arkansas upgraded his stores to digital menus in 2012 and is pleased with the results.
+Greg Smart, co-founder of the 14-unit Slim Chickens, a fast-casual southern food restaurant based in Arkansas, upgraded his stores to digital menus and is pleased with the results.

 Smart likes the idea that the corporate office or the restaurant can customize the boards and update an offer or highlight certain promotions.
 Sales in all stores have increased and hours upon hours of manpower have been saved.

 “It’s really fun, really exciting stuff to play with,” Smart says.
 “I feel like it’s really in its infancy.”
 (Courtesy: QSR Magazine Online)

 Updates lead to sales, sales lead to increased ROI, and increased ROI leads to more opportunities to grow your brand through the digital medium.

 In the restaurant industry alone, the use of digital signage is booming.

 One by one, fast-casual and family restaurants are implementing digital options to streamline menu boards and enhance the customer experience.

 With so many options to order at the counter or at the kiosk, digital menus are proving to do more than a traditional menu ever could.

 Videos are selling.
 Pictures are talking.
 Restaurateurs are profiting.